BUYING TICKETS IN ADVANCE – FESTIVAL BOX OFFICE

 When do service fees apply for buying tickets?

-Advance sales thru reelasian.com (powered by TIFF Ticketing) or sales made by phone with the Festival Box Office are subject to $1 service fee per item.
+Advance sales thru reelasian.com (powered by TIFF Ticketing) or sales made by phone with the Festival Box Office are subject to a service fee per item.
 Service fees are applied after any discount or promo code.
 In-person walk-up sales during the festival are exempt from all service fees.
 Service fees apply to tickets purchased by members.
 Taxes are included in the price of all tickets.
-Service fees are included in pricing for shows at the Richmond Hill Centre for the Performing Arts.

 Do you offer refunds?